This page will be regularly updated with answers to frequently asked questions from members.

 What does “raise a request” mean?

 Raising a request will be how members, complainants and AFCA will communicate via the portal.
-There will be general requests or specific requests that they can raise that cover common case management things.
-For example, when a member disputes jurisdiction on a case
+There will be general requests or specific requests that cover common scenarios.
+For example, when a member disputes jurisdiction on a case via the portal, this will be done by raising a jurisdiction review request.
+Our portal 'how to' guides will provide more information about request options and how to raise a request.

 Will the system include a conciliation booking system?